kurtcms/vco-api-ent-edge-config/README.md

 ### Crontab

-By default the app is scheduled with [cron](https://crontab.guru/) to pull a copy of the config module for all of the SD-WAN Edges in the enterprise network every 15 minutes, with `stdout` and `stderr` redirected to the main process for `Docker logs`.
+By default the app is scheduled with [cron](https://crontab.guru/) to pull a copy of the config stack for all the SD-WAN Edges in the enterprise network every 15 minutes, with `stdout` and `stderr` redirected to the main process for `Docker logs`.

 Modify the `crontab` if a different schedule is required.